dementedhedgehog/malleus_deum/README.md

 # Malleus Deum

 Malleus Deum is a fantasy pen and paper, tabletop, role-playing game (RPG).
+It is the authors intention that *you* should be able to modify, rebuild and or push changes you make to the rules.
+However, currently the document build is a little complex.
+I suggest that you only try and edit the documents directly if you have a good understanding of Python/Latex and Xml.

 # Installation